qgis/QGIS-Website/content/resources/support.md

 ## Before you start

-Before you head off to join up with your chose support group, we would like to mention a few guidelines for participating in our community:
+Before you head off to join up with your chosen support group, we would like to mention a few guidelines for participating in our community:

 ### Stay on topic